 When you add up all of your outgoing expenses and compare it to your income what you don’t want to see is the outgoing is larger than the incoming.
 This could be a sign of a much larger financial issue.
 The good news, if that’s the case, is you’ve identified it early.
 But living on credit without properly tracking things can be an easy way to dig yourself into a hole, and even create more stress.

 Presumably you are looking to get yourself out of debt, and that can start with making some lifestyle choices.
-Avoid eating out, cutting memberships and subscription services, and looking for frugal options where an option.
+Avoid eating out, cutting memberships and subscription services, and looking for frugal options.
 It’s time to make some changes and those dollars quickly add up, getting you a step closer to digging yourself out of debt with each one you can save to pay off the balances sooner than later.
+Otherwise, you may need to take more drastic measures.

 Without a system or process to help you with managing your loans and paying your debt can further add to anxiety, stress, possible depression or impact your mental/physical health.